How do I make my apartment minimalist without it looking empty?

 Don’t Be Afraid of Empty Space

 At the heart of minimalism is simplicity, and that means being open to space.
 When you clear your counters of unnecessary clutter and get rid of that second mismatched end table in your living room, your space might feel too open and empty.
-After all, in a tiny space, you’re supposed to make use of every available inch, right?
+After all, in a tiny space, you are expected to make use of every available inch, correct?

 Sort of.
 In a minimalist home, less is truly more.
-That space, whether it’s in your living room or on your bedroom wall, adds simplicity, and calm to your home.
+That space adds simplicity and calm to your home, whether it’s in your living room or on your bedroom wall.
 It can take some getting used to, particularly if you’re going from a home crowded with stuff to a new minimalist apartment.
 But if you can maintain it, the peace from that purposeful emptiness will do wonders for you.

 Go Minimalist Today

 Converting your apartment into a minimalist dream space won’t happen overnight, but you can start taking steps toward it right now.
 Clear off your kitchen counters or start a pile of things you haven’t used in months.
-Test the waters by getting organized in one room, and see if you’re ready to make the leap into full-blown minimalism.
+Start by getting organized in one room, and see if you’re ready to fully embrace minimalism.

 Curate the things you love and cut out the things that only clutter.
 Your simple, minimalist life is waiting for you.